A Common Scam

-Unfortunately, as I mentioned in my previous Amazon Mechanical Turk Tips article, there are numerous ways that you can be ripped off when trying to make money with Amazon’s Mechanical Turk, also known as MTurk, so I thought I would write about how to avoid MTurk scams.
+Unfortunately, there are numerous ways that you can be ripped off when trying to make money with Amazon’s Mechanical Turk, also known as MTurk, so I thought I would write about how to avoid MTurk scams.

-It is important to note that scams where they try to steal your money are less common than scams where they try to steal your personal information so that you can be scammed.
+It is important to note that scams through which the requester tries to steal your money are less common than scams where they try to steal your personal information so that you can be spammed.
 Most MTurk scams are more likely to irritate you or waste your time than to take your money right off.

-An example of this type of thing is where an MTurk requester asks you to test a website by filling out a form and offers you 5 dollars for 2 minutes work.
+An example of this type of thing is where an MTurk requester asks you to test a website by filling out a form and offers you five dollars for two minutes of work.
 On the form are questions asking for personal details.
-Surely the MTurk requester could test the website by filling in their own details, or making something up, if it was genuine?
+Surely the MTurk requester could test the website by filling in their own details or making something up if it was genuine?